Simonxyw/simonxyw.github.io/_pages/cv.md

 * **Sept.
 2024 - Apr.
 2025**: Research Assistant, University of Wisconsin-Madison
   * **Mentor: Prof. Song Gao**
   * **Project:** Understanding the dynamic associations between COVID-19 infections and both human mobility and close contacts in New York State.
-    * Conducting spatiotemporal analysis of COVID-19 using an integrative analytical framework that includes Ordinary Least Squares regression, Bayesian Change Point Analysis, and Geographically Weighted Regression.
+    * Conducted spatiotemporal COVID-19 analysis using statistical regression methods, Bayesian Change Point Analysis, and spatially weighted models including GWR and GTWR.
     * Developed time-lagged models revealing contact behavior as a stronger predictor of case surges than mobility, highlighting socio-economic and urban-rural disparities in transmission patterns.

 * **Sept.
 2022 - May 2023**: Undergraduate Researcher, University of Michigan